 Ms. Liu graduated from the Beijing Broadcast Institute (now the Communication University of China) with a certificate in linguistics, and received an EMBA degree from the Cheung Kong Graduate School of Business in 2006.
-Ms. Liu is the wife of Mr. Chen Xin, our Chairman and an Executive Director.
+Ms. Liu is the wife of Mr. Chen Xin, our Chairman and an Executive Director, and the mother of Ms. Liu Zhiyi, an Executive Director.